 Pinot Noir is an interesting little grape.
 It might be one of the easiest of the red wine varieties to drink.
 At the same time it’s one of the most difficult to grow.
 The fact that it’s so hard to grow leads to a devotion not seen with other red grapes from both winemakers and enthusiasts.

-In honour of Pinot Noir day, apart from cracking open a couple of chilled bottles at VWHQ, and maybe watching Sideways.
-We’re going to present to you 10 things you might not have known about this popular grape.
+In doesn’t have to be Pinot Noir day to crack open a bottle of this beauty of a variety.
+Because we love it so much, we’re going to present to you 10 things you might not have known about this popular grape.

 It’s one of the oldest varieties in the world.